etingof/talks/devconf-ironic-and-edgy/source/index.rst

   The IoT boom evokes the need to gather, aggregate and process the data not far from the IoT swarm.

+  Broadband media streaming pushes the distribution centers closer to the end users.

   Cheaper (hydro) power sources in Scandinavia (near the Arctic Circle) combined with good Internet connectivity and cooler climate makes it